paradedb/paradedb/pg_bm25/README.md

 export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig"
 ```

-You should now be able to build `pg_bm25` with the ICU tokenizer.
+Finally, to enable the ICU tokenizer in development, pass `--features icu` to the `cargo pgrx run` and `cargo pgrx test` commands.

 ### Running the Extension